TitorX/gkit/README.rst

 Until now, it's only support to manipulate GeoTIFF dataset and a part of interaction between raster and vector dataset.

+Geokit supports Python3 and all OS which could install numpy, matplotlib, gdal.

+In Python2, may have unpredictable bugs.

 Example
 --------